infieldai/infield-ruby/README.md

 ## Setup

 You'll need an API key and repo environment ID to use this gem.
-Get your API key from https://app.infield.ai/settings/api_key and your environment ID from the environments configuration page.
+You can find these at https://app.infield.ai/deprecations after signing up.

 Add the gem to your gemfile: